scoskey/m0037/notes.md

 We leave it to the reader to establish an equivalence between the two statements of the compactness theorem.

-The compactness theorem has many interesting applications, to give a taste of this we explore just one of them.
+The compactness theorem has many interesting applications, to give a taste of this we explore just one of them from combinatorial graph theory.

 **Theorem** Let $G$ be a combinatorial graph, finite or infinite.
 Suppose that every finite subgraph $G_0\subset G$ can be properly colored using $n$ colors.
 Then $G$ can be properly colored using $n$ colors.
 In particular, every finite or infinite planar graph can be properly colored using $4$ colors.

-*Proof*:

-#### Deductions
+*Proof idea*: In lectures we will show how to encode proper colorability using well-formed formulas.
+We will then see how the claims in the theorem statement correspond directly to the statement of the compactness theorem. $\square$

 ### 2. Naive set theory and the proof of compactness